-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 March 20, 2019: Woodstock 50’s lineup announced

-The lineup for Woodstock 50 is officially announced, and it includes a mix of newer artists like Jay Z, The Killers, Miley Cyrus, and Chance the Rapper, as well as acts who performed at the original Woodstock including Dead and Company, John Fogerty, and Santana.
+The lineup for Woodstock 50 is officially announced, and it includes a mix of artists like Jay Z, The Killers, Miley Cyrus, and Chance the Rapper, as well as acts who performed at the original Woodstock including Dead and Company, John Fogerty, and Santana.

 March 28, 2019: Locals raise concerns